 Who wants to be the subject of a sad country song?
 Let’s hope your dog is fine and your truck is running, but divorce, moving, and having to split the home are both in many experts’ lists of top stressors for adults.
 Be prepared to deal with:

 - Stress – In the best of circumstances, selling a home is time-consuming and headache-inducing.
 You may need to do repairs or renovations, clean and stage the house, and vacate the real property for showings and open houses, all on top of arranging for a new home and preparing for the move.

 - Yet more stress – Did you read “in the best of circumstances” above?
 While handling everything in the previous bullet, you’ll also need to communicate, coordinate, and come to an agreement on all of these issues and steps with your soon-to-be-ex.

-If you’ve decided that either you or your ex is going to keep living in the home, then splitting the marital property value can be done by the individual refinancing the current mortgage.
+If you’ve decided that either you or your ex is going to keep living in the home, then choosing to split the home value after divorce can be done by the individual refinancing the current mortgage.
 This will: